About Melissa Proof of Work Follow the Money Issues Events Press Endorsements Volunteer

 Meet Melissa Chaudhry

 Constitutional advocate.
 Published author.
-Public servant.
+Systems builder.
 Proven fighter.
-The candidate who took on the federal government — and won.
+The candidate who took on the weaponized federal government — and won.

 We are called to form a more perfect Union.
 Not someday.
 Now.
 By us.

 Meet Melissa Chaudhry — constitutional advocate, published author, public servant, and proven fighter running for Washington's 9th Congressional District.
-She has worked on four continents: building regenerative food systems in Indonesia and Ghana, securing $3.2M in federal funding for permanently affordable housing, researching human geography and global crises for the U.S. Department of State, and deepening her practice in cooperative economics — the democratic, worker-owned, community-rooted structures that build shared wealth from the ground up rather than extracting it from the people who create it.
+She has worked on five continents: building regenerative food systems, farming and agriculture in Asia, Africa, Europe, and the Americas, securing $3.2M in federal funding for permanently affordable housing in King County, researching human geography and global crises for the U.S. Department of State — which was published weekly and circulated to over 4,000 diplomats, decisionmakers, experts, and ambassadors worldwide — and deepening her practice in cooperative economics — the democratic, worker-owned, community-rooted structures that build shared wealth from the ground up rather than extracting it from the people who create it.

 She has delivered mail for the USPS as a card-carrying union member.
 She has sat night shifts in residential behavioral health treatment — a card-carrying union member there too — keeping watch over mothers withdrawing from heroin, and their babies.
 Across housing, climate, immigration, behavioral health, and workforce development, her life has been guided by one question she chose as her north star at around the age of fifteen: what does it actually take to build a society, economy, and ecology that works for everyone?

 Her mother raised her close to the earth — with responsibility for the country she inherited, compassion for vulnerable neighbors, and the ambition to make the world a better place.
 Her father is a Navy doctor and global humanitarian who served in Bosnia, Afghanistan, Iraq, Haiti, Indonesia, Nepal, and beyond.
-She is mother to two small children.
-And she is the wife of Muhammad Zahid Chaudhry.
+Her grandfather was a Nazi concentration camp survivor who later died of cancer from his torture scars.
+She is mother to two small children and the wife of honorable, decorated, disabled American veteran Muhammad Zahid Chaudhry — firefighter, paramedic, first responder and immigrant who was abducted at his citizenship appointment and illegally detained for 124 days by federal immigration authorities.

 When you stand up to bullies, they fold.